Black Mirror: Series 6

-Anjana Vasan stars as Nida in "Demon 79", the first episode written for the series.
+Anjana Vasan stars as Nida in "Demon 79", the first episode written for the sixth series.

 Around January 2020, Brooker and Jones announced their departure from House of Tomorrow.
 Variety reported that intellectual property issues were at the centre of this change, with the series's rights held by Endemol.
 By February 2020, Brooker and Jones had established Broke and Bones, a new production company.
 Netflix had arranged a long-term contract for series and other production rights with the Broke and Bones company by July 2020, although rights for Black Mirror still remained with Endemol.
 According to Variety, this left Brooker and Jones unable to produce additional series unless new agreements were put in place.

 In a May 2020 interview with Radio Times, Brooker questioned whether the public mood would suit a sixth series of Black Mirror and said that he had been working on more comedic projects.
 A sixth series was announced by Netflix in May 2022, to consist of more than three episodes.
 The series was produced by Broke and Bones, rather than House of Tomorrow.
 However, House of Tomorrow's new owners Banijay retained ownership of the programme.

 Brooker started writing the sixth series with the idea to "refresh" or "reset" what Black Mirror was about.
 He stated that many new dystopian sci-fi programmes had emerged since its 2011 debut, and he now wished to focus on horror and settings in the past.
 He said that Black Mirror should continually reinvent itself and display standalone stories; he began the series by "deliberately upending" his "core assumptions" about the programme.
 Some episodes contain elements he had "previously sworn blind" he would avoid.
 The idea was to prevent Black Mirror being "the show about consciousness being uploaded into a little disc".
 He began with "Demon 79", a horror story set in the past without technology as a theme.

 Filming took place in mid-2022.
 The first teaser trailer was released on 26 April 2023, announcing a June release date; the five episode titles followed in May.
 The series was released on 15 June 2023.
 "Joan Is Awful" follows Annie Murphy's character Joan as a Streamberry programme is made about her life using computer-generated imagery (CGI) and starring Salma Hayek as Joan; "Loch Henry" explores true crime, as Samuel Blenkin's Davis and Myha'la Herrold's Pia make a documentary about a serial killer in Scotland.

 Set in 1969, "Beyond the Sea" is about the isolation of the astronauts Cliff (Aaron Paul) and David (Josh Hartnett), despite their ability to inhabit artificial replicas on Earth.
 "Mazey Day" follows a paparazza (Zazie Beetz) in 2006 as the title character Mazey (Clara Rugaard) transforms into a werewolf.
 "Demon 79" sees Nida (Anjana Vasan) unleashing a demon named Gaap (Paapa Essiedu) who encourages her to kill three humans.